 Field personnel performing work on frozen surfaces face unique challenges.
 Some of the complexities include the need to identify hazards, working in small teams, and limited access to rescue equiptment.
 This 2 day course is designed specifically for personnel who venture onto surface ice to perform work in remote areas where professional rescue services will be delayed.

 Participants will develop their ability to determine ice strength, in part by learning about ice formation.
 Ice testing procedures will be practiced.
 Hazard identification skills will be sharpened, and personnel will learn to perform self-rescues and rescues of co-workers.
-We believe the best learning takes place when practicing with the students/clients own rescue procedures and emergency plans.
+We believe the best learning takes place when practicing with the students/workers own rescue procedures and emergency plans.